 Wash dried porcini mushrooms under cold running water, place into a pot and cover with water.
 Add halved onion and bring to a boil.
 Cook for 2 hours on low heat.
 Add salt 30 minutes before the broth is done.
 Strain the broth and save it.
 Wash the mushrooms again and cut into fine strips.

 Strain sauerkraut if it has too much liquid.
 If sauerkraut is too sour, wash it under cold running water and wring.
-Place it into a skillet or a pot, add 2 tablespoons of drawn butter, 4 tablespoons of water, cover with a lid and stew for 2 minutes on high heat.
+Place it into a skillet or a pot, add 2 tablespoons of clarified butter, 4 tablespoons of water, cover with a lid and stew for 2 minutes on high heat.
 Then turn the heat down to low, mix sauerkraut well and keep cooking for another 2 hours, stirring occasionally and adding water when needed so it doesn’t burn.

 Wash and peel beetroot and cut into fine strips.
 Place into a separate pot, add 3 tablespoons of water, 1 tablespoon of tomato puree, sugar and sprinkle with white vinegar.
 Cook on low for 1-½ hours, stirring occasionally.

 Cut carrots, onions and parsley root into fine strips.
-In a skillet, heat 2 tablespoons of vegetable oil and two tablespoons of drawn butter and add carrots, onions and parsley root.
+In a skillet, heat 2 tablespoons of vegetable oil and two tablespoons of clarified butter and add carrots, onions and parsley root.
 Cook on medium high heat until the onion becomes translucent.
 Add 1 tablespoon of tomato puree and cook for another 5-7 minutes.

 Bring the mushroom broth to a boil and add cubed potatoes.
 When it starts to boil again, add stewed sauerkraut and stewed beetroot and boil for 10 minutes.
 Then add cut mushrooms, salt, peppercorns, bay leaves and keep cooking for another 10 minutes.
 Remove from heat and let stand for 20-30 minutes before serving.